 Lydstep Haven is about ½ mile long and dominated by the private holiday park behind the beach.
 Access is from the coast path which runs along the seafront.
-There is also a free NT car park at Lydstep Headland, from where it is a short walk down a steep hill to the beach.
+A (free) National Trust car park is located at Lydstep Headland, from where it is a short walk down a steep hill to the beach.

 To get to the car park, turn off the A4139 at Lydstep village onto a byway signposted as a no-through road.
 Continue along a very potholed lane for about 300 yards and turn right to the top of the hill.

 The beach is sand and pebbles, backed with a sea-defence wall of rocks with limestone cliffs on either side.
 Caves on the north side can be accessed at low tide.
 There is a steep slipway and the beach is popular with boat owners and jet-skiers.
 Facilities include toilets, drinking water and a Spar shop.
 The northern half of the beach has a designated swimming zone and a dog ban operates on this section from 1st May to 30th September.